How I got my Bright Idea

 How I wrote my third book: "Poetry for Women Without Men"

-A short time before I began writing poems for my third book: “Poetry for Women Without Men,” someone at my writing group asked what I was working on and I said, “Nothing, actually.
+A short time before I began writing poems for my third book: Poetry for Women Without Men, someone at my writing group asked what I was working on and I said, “Nothing, actually.
 My creativity seems to be fallow.”

 I was waiting.
 I’ve learned through experience–I will write again.
 To never write another word might, actually, be a relief.
 But it will never happen.
-Eventually, some impression, or experience, or something another writer has written, will fill my head and heart and my thoughts and feelings will just come tumbling out on paper.
+Eventually, some impression, or experience, or something another writer has written, will fill my head and heart, and my thoughts and feelings will just come tumbling out on paper.

 I’ve played around with poetry in the past, but to write a book of poetry was the farthest thing from my mind.
 Suddenly, poetry appeared–in my sleep, when I took my morning walk, interrupting a Netflix experience.

-When I write, my audience seems to be sitting there, waiting.
-In the case of “Poetry for Women Without Men,” my audience was comprised of the many beautiful, creative, brave, mature, single women who fill my life these days.
-Of course, there was no guarantee that the women I know who live without the love and companionship of a man would relate to my poetry.
+Whenever I write, my understanding confidants seem to be sitting there, waiting.
+In the case of “Poetry for Women Without Men,” my confidants were the many beautiful, creative, brave, mature, single women, who fill my life these days.
+Of course, there was no guarantee that women who live without the love and companionship of a man would relate to my poetry.
+The only guarantee was that I would feel so good when the poems were tucked safely into a little book with a great title and a beautiful cover, and I was ready to ask myself: “What’s next?”